Chapter 3: What's Your Zone?

 That being said, Goldilocks could have benefitted from an MKO (perhaps a legal consultant :)

 What's exciting about being an educator, and working collaboratively with colleagues, is the idea that we can be both a MKO and be supported by one.
-A "Rotating" MKO" roles so to speak.
+The idea of "Rotating" MKO" roles so to speak.
 There is always some knowledge or skill we have that can support others.
 And there is always someone who can help move our understanding forward.
 So reach out and connect with us.
 We'd love to support you and learn from you! #DiveIntoUDL

 Apps and Resources